spinnyamy/nic-info-script/README.md

 # nic-info-script
-windows powershell script that outputs current network information
+Windows and network script that shows information about network interfaces

+for windows:
-open windows terminal or powershell paste code in terminal and press enter
+open windows terminal or powershell paste code from netinfo.ps1 in terminal and press enter

+for linux:
+download netinfo.sh
+make it executable with chmod u+x run with ./netinfo.sh